“Women Are Dying.” Kamala Harris On The Impact Of Forcing People To Stay Pregnant

 Advertisement

 While that work is important, none of it will be enough to stop the need for abortions, experts say — despite what anti-abortion folks may argue.
-(For instance, some say that having supports like free diapers and safe haven laws will eliminate the need for abortion, which medical experts note is categorically untrue.
-Refinery29 reached out to Americans United for Life about this, and did not hear back by press time).
+(For instance, some say that having supports like free baby nappies and safe haven laws will eliminate the need for abortion, which medical experts note is categorically untrue.
+Refinery29 reached out to Americans United for Life, and did not hear back by press time).

-“There’s no world in which there aren’t abortions,” Jessica L. Rubino, M.D., told The Daily from The New York Times.
-“Even if we give all the best birth control in the world and all of it works and no one has a failure… Even if we have Medicare for all, there will still be pregnancies where someone just doesn’t want to continue it. … Having a delivery — taking a pregnancy all the way to term — is at least 10 to 12 times more dangerous than having an abortion."
-Without Roe, Dr. Rubino said, hypothetically, that if she or anyone was told they had to give birth instead of having an abortion simply "because there's ‘human being’ inside of me, you are sentencing me to a process that is 10 to 12 times more dangerous than the one I want.
-You are possibly sentencing me to death.”
-In a followup with Refinery29, Dr. Rubino noted that the 10 to 12 stat is a few years old, and the ratio is even higher now.

 Advertisement